Nov 21, 2019 | Revenue Management | Reading Time: 5 minutes

 Upsell is a sale technique to offer consumers a solution with added value to generate more revenue for the business.

 Reservations are only the beginning of the commercial possibilities of the hotel.
-In the hotel industry, to add value means to offer more than just rooms.
+In the hotel industry, adding value means offering more than just rooms.
 That can be done on the hotel website or through email marketing campaigns for guests.

 This is upselling – to make clients pay more for a better solution.
 This way, both sides win.